Magadha Dynasty: 5 Powerful Dynasties, Rises, and Rulers

 Shishunga Empire- Magadha Dynasty (413 BCE – 345 BCE)

-Sri Lankan chronicles state that during Nagadasaka’s reign, the people of Magadha rose up in rebellion and crowned Sisunaga, an amatya (minister), as king.
+Sri Lankan chronicles state that during Nagadasaka’s reign, the people of Magadha rose in rebellion and crowned Sisunaga, an amatya (minister), as king.
 The Sisunaga dynasty existed from 413 and 345 BCE.

 1. Shishunaga